-Monday through Thursday
+Monday through Friday

 10:00 a.m. - 5:00 p.m.

+Have a question about 3D printing at GVSU?
 Interested in using the 3-D printers in your classroom, or having an in-class demo?
 Let us know, we'd love to work with you!

-MAKERSPACE 3D PRINTING POLICIES
+MAKERSPACE 3D PRINTING POLICY

-No one will be permitted to use the 3D printers to create material that is:
+We believe in artistic expression, however, no one will be permitted to use the 3D printers to create material that is:

-a.
-Prohibited by local, state or federal law.
+- Prohibited by local, state or federal law.

-c.
-Obscene or otherwise inappropriate for the university's educational environment.
+- Obscene or otherwise inappropriate for the university's educational environment.

-d.
-In violation of another person's intellectual property rights.
+- In violation of another person's intellectual property rights.